 The Association of Small Foundations (the Organization) is a nonprofit organization incorporated under the laws of the State of Delaware.
 Since March 2014, the Organization has been doing business as Exponent Philanthropy.
 The Organization builds and strengthens lean philanthropy by providing high-quality programs, services, and resources to grantmakers with few or no staff.
 The Organization is a membership organization, recognized for peer-to-peer information sharing and the production of practical tools that improve, simplify, and reduce the cost of administering grants.
-The Organization's activities are funded primarily through membership dues, grants, program fees, and contributions.
+The Organization's activities are funded primarily through membership dues, grants and contributions, and registration fees.